 For those that carry both the heart of a teacher and professional expertise to help leaders and other volunteers become successful adult Girl Scouts, we are hiring Girl Scout Trainers!
-Training is offered throughout our 39 counties and runs year-round.
-Classes are offered during both day and evening hours, as well as on weekends.
+Training is offered throughout our 39 counties and runs year-round, and classes are offered during both day and evening hours, as well as on weekends.
 Fill out our contact form to begin giving adult members and leaders the valuable tools they need!

 Service Unit Volunteer

 Service units are groups of troops in a given geographical area.
 These groups provide service support to volunteers and Girl Scouts of Middle Tennessee Council.
-These positions deal with overall troop management in your area and have varying level to time commitment and activity.
+These positions deal with overall troop management in your area and have varying levels of time commitment and activity.
 Fill out our contact form to begin helping Girl Scout troops in your area!